slideflow/slideflow/docs-source/source/mil.rst

         tile_px=299
     )

 This will calculate features using activations from the post-convolutional layer.
-You can also concatenate activations from multiple neural network layers.
+You can also concatenate activations from multiple neural network layers and apply pooling for layers with 2D output shapes.

 .. code-block:: python